Headaddi/my-currency-converter/README.md

 # Currency Converter

-A simple React + Vite app that converts currency values in real-time using an API.
+A sleek and responsive React + Vite app that converts currency values in real-time using an API.

+## Live Demo
+Try it online here: [Currency Converter](https://my-currency-converter-xi.vercel.app/)

 ## Features
 - Convert between multiple currencies